Three NCAA Championships In Five-year Span For Coach Nancy Stevens & UConn Field Hockey

-Entering her 13th season with the UConn field hockey coaching staff, Cheri Herr works primarily with the goaltenders.
+Having completed her 18th season with the UConn field hockey coaching staff in 2017, Cheri Schulz works primarily with the goaltenders.

-More recently, current Husky goalkeeper Sarah Mansfield was honored as a First Team All-American for the second-straight year in 2012.
+More recently, former Husky goalkeeper Sarah Mansfield was honored as a First Team All-American for the third straight year in 2013.
 Mansfield also earned a spot on the 2011 All-NCAA Tournament Team after leading the Huskies to a spot in the National Semfinal.
 Mansfield was also selected as the BIG EAST Goalkeeper of the Year in 2010.

 "Cheri brings a wealth of goalkeeping experience to our program," UConn head coach Nancy Stevens said.
 "She has developed two All-America goalkeepers during her five years on the coaching staff.
 Cheri is a tireless worker who always puts the needs of the team first.
 We are very fortunate to have her in our program."

-In October 2004, Herr was inducted into the Hall of Fame at her alma mater, Garden Spot (Pa.)
+In Oct.
+2004, Schulz was inducted into the Hall of Fame at her alma mater, Garden Spot (Pa.)
 High School.

 UCONN OFFICIAL AUCTIONS